 We spend nearly one-third of our lives sleeping, so it's critical to invest in our sleep if we want to be happy and healthy.
 As a result, the proper bed frame is an important factor of any sleep sanctuary.
 A high-quality piece of bedroom furniture will provide you with the space, support, and comfort you require for a good night's sleep.
+If you're wondering how to choose a bed frame, start by considering bed frame materials, style, and daily habits alongside the available space.

 Getting The Right Measurements

-It can be difficult to visualise how much space the frame will take up in the bedroom when researching beds.
+It can be difficult to visualise how much space the frame and its bed frame dimensions will take up in the bedroom when researching beds.
 To get around this, pick where you want to place the frame and mark out the measurements with masking tape on the floor.
 Make sure there is enough space for any additional furniture.
 Ideally, you should leave at least 50 centimetres of free space around the bed to allow for easy maneuvering.
 Make sure you have enough space to completely open the door, the wardrobe, and any chests of drawers.

 Another key factor that many people overlook until it is too late is whether you will be able to physically move your bed frame into position - in other words, will you be able to move it through the door and up the stairs?
 Check to see whether your bed will fit through any tiny spaces or around any corners.